-The liquidity of GEB shares in the Colombian Securities Exchange was affected by low investor appetite, and despite the good corporate results, investors did not actively participate in the local equities market.
+Sustainable and Competitive Portfolio affected by low investor appetite, and despite the good corporate results, investors did not actively participate in the local equities market.
 Daily trading volume averaged COP 2.3 billion, which is the lowest since the 2018 democratization, which averaged COP 4.3 billion.
 At the end of the year there were 11,933 shareholders, 2,408 more than in 2021, who accompany the Group in its higher purpose.